 - not eating for a recommended period, then starting a bland diet

 A doctor will also treat any underlying issues responsible for pancreatitis, such as gallstones or elevated calcium levels.
-Some medications can cause acute pancreatitis, and in this case, the doctor will change the type or dosage.
+Some medications can cause acute pancreatitis.
+In this case, the doctor will change the type or dosage.

 A person may be able to reduce their risk of developing acute pancreatitis by eating a healthful diet and avoiding excessive consumption of alcohol.

-Whether acute pancreatitis or another underlying condition is responsible for elevated levels of lipase in the blood, receiving treatment should cause levels to return to a normal range.
+Whether acute pancreatitis or another underlying condition is responsible for elevated levels of lipase in the blood, receiving treatment should cause levels to return to a typical range.

 The lipase test is relatively noninvasive and unlikely to cause any complications.

-Test results can help a doctor to diagnose acute pancreatitis and other health issues affecting the pancreas.
+Test results can help a doctor diagnose acute pancreatitis and other health issues affecting the pancreas.